JelleAalbers/multihist/README.rst

 For 1-dimensional histograms you can access cumulative and density information, as well as basic statistics (mean and std).
 For d-dimensional histograms you can name the axes, and refer to them by their names when projecting / summing / averaging.

+**NB**: The PyHEP community has produced a very cool library called `boost-histogram <https://github.com/scikit-hep/boost-histogram>`_.
+This is faster, more fully featured, and much more robust than multihist.
+It also has a numpy compatibility layer at ``boost_histogram.numpy``.
+If you are starting a new project, I would recommend looking into boost-histogram rather than multihist.

 Synopsis::

     # Create histograms just like from numpy...